 The Atlas Junior management team is in daily contact with staff.
-The Director of Studies is available for consultation in the Teachers' Room from 8.30am daily.
+The Director of Studies is available for consultation in the Staff Room or Management Office from 8.30am to 6.00pm daily.
 The Centre Manager is also available all day long.
 All staff members also have contact numbers for the Director of Studies, the Centre Manager and the Safeguarding and Welfare Coordinator.